integrativemodeling/spb/config_files/README.md

 These are only found at the end of config files in `cluster`, under `Parameters specific to clustering` and describe model file names and clustering parameters such as cutoff, number of models to cluster and so on.

 ## Density map-specific parameters
-These are only found at the end of config files in `cluster`, under `Parameters specific to density`
+These are only found at the end of config files in `cluster`, under `Parameters specific to density` and include parameters such as voxel size, reference model for calculating density and so on.